jasonLavigneDev/Laboite-EdNat/provisionning/README.md

 ### Description

-These scripts allow the creation of a specified number of users in the database used by LaBoite.
+The script allows the creation of a specified number of structures and users in the database and keycloak used by LaBoite.
 The goal is to test the integrity project, and to identify any performance issues with high amount of users.

-For now, it's possible to create users with API (users_generator_by_api)

 ### Install